Jan. 6 committee has spoken with former Trump attorney general Barr, chairman says

 The draft executive order is believed to be one of the documents former president Donald Trump went to court to try to block from release.
 The document was among hundreds of pages provided to the committee by the National Archives last week, after the Supreme Court rejected Trump’s arguments.
 Trump has baselessly claimed for more than a year that the 2020 presidential election was stolen from him.
 (There has been no evidence of widespread voter fraud affecting the election’s outcome.)

-So far, it appears the committee, made up of seven Republicans and two Democrats, has not asked Barr about that draft executive order, according to a person familiar with the committee’s work, who spoke on the condition of anonymity to discuss sensitive matters.
+So far, it appears the committee, made up of seven Democrats and two Republicans, has not asked Barr about that draft executive order, according to a person familiar with the committee’s work, who spoke on the condition of anonymity to discuss sensitive matters.
 Barr could not be reached for comment Sunday.
 The former attorney general plans to publish a book soon about his time in the George W. Bush and Trump administrations, where he will touch on “the 2020 election fallout,” among other topics, according to his publisher.

 The committee has ramped up its investigation in recent months, seeking voluntary cooperation from — and also issuing subpoenas to — several members of Trump’s orbit, from members of his former legal team to Fox News host Sean Hannity.
 Last week the committee requested voluntary testimony from Ivanka Trump, the former president’s eldest daughter and White House adviser, saying that other witnesses have indicated she may have direct knowledge of Trump’s actions before, during and after the insurrection.